-As noted in the September 1, 2015 posting below, recent rule changes have required senior Canadian public companies to disclose their policies and record on the appointment of women as directors and executive officers.
+As noted in the September 1, 2015 posting below, recent rule changes have required senior Canadian public companies to disclose their casino policies and record on the appointment of women as directors and executive officers.
 Our recent Insight summarizes the initial results of and response to these new disclosure rules, and indicates what further changes may lie ahead.
 See our Dentons Insight.

 What does the new “Comply or Explain” diversity policy imposed by the Canadian Securities Administrators mean for the mining industry?

 Since December 31, 2014, the Canadian securities administrators, other than those of British Columbia, Alberta and Prince Edward Island, require non-venture issuers to disclose their diversity policies as well as information on the representation of women on their boards and executive officer positions.
 When the non-venture issuers do not have a diversity policy or women representation, they will have to explain why.
-Carole Turcotte will examine the regulatory requirements as well as the advantages and disadvantages associated with diversity.
+Carole Turcotte will examine the best online casino regulatory requirements as well as the advantages and disadvantages associated with diversity.

 Carole Turcotte, Partner, Dentons Canada SENCRL